 Suppose you already have a family history of blood clots and Thrombophilia.
 In that case, we suggest you consult a doctor to help you prevent the risks of developing DVT with the help of blood thinners, compression stockings, et cetera.

 DVT may not always show symptoms, but it is supposed to be addressed on an immediate basis if they do.
-The symptoms usually differ from person to person.
+The symptoms of DVT in legs usually differ from person to person.
 Here are some of the signs that will help you identify the condition or alert you to see a doctor and seek medical help as soon as possible.

 - Swelling in the legs